 The CME Group-MSRI Prize in Innovative Quantitative Applications was founded in 2006 by CME Group’s Chairman Emeritus, Leo Melamed.
 CME Group, in partnership the esteemed Mathematical Sciences Research Institute, awards this prize annually to a recipient with exemplary work in the field of mathematical sciences and who recognizes the vital impact quantitative research and application play in shaping global financial markets.
 It recognizes an individual or group who has contributed and applied original and significant ideas and concepts to quantitative fields such as mathematics, statistics and computing for the study of market’s behavior and global economics.

-The 2016 CME Group-MSRI Prize was presented to Robert Wilson at the annual award luncheon in Chicago on February 2, 2017.
+The 2017 CME Group-MSRI Prize will be presented to Paul Milgrom at the annual award luncheon in Chicago on February 12, 2018.

 The Mathematical Sciences Research Institute (MSRI) is one of the world’s preeminent centers for collaborative research in mathematics.
 Since 1982, MSRI’s topic-focused programs have brought together emerging and leading minds in mathematics, in an environment that promotes creativity and the interchange of ideas.
 Over 1,700 mathematical scientists spend time at MSRI’s Berkeley, California-based headquarters each year.
 MSRI is known around the world for the quality and reach of its programs and its leadership in basic research, mathematics education, and programs for the public understanding of mathematics. www.msri.org

 * Past CME Group-MSRI Prize winners have included distinguished luminaries in economics and mathematics.
 Five out of 10 of these past recipients have gone on to receive the Nobel Prize in Economic Sciences.